Events

 Art Club runs from 10.00am to 11.30am on:

-- Thursday, 22 May – First Nations Series – Part 2 – Adrain Montana will discuss the work of contemporary First Nations artists including Nicholas Currie who has curated Big Smart, the exhibition on show at Incinerator Gallery during April and May.
+- Thursday, 22 May – First Nations Series – Part 2 – Adrain Montana will discuss the work of contemporary First Nations artists including Nicholas Currie who has curated Big Smart, the exhibition on show at Incinerator Gallery during May.

 - Thursday, 24 July – The Playground Project Melbourne – Part 1 The evolution of children’s playground design.